JimmyJichi/yoga-9-14imh9-linux/README.md

 Fixing the fingerprint sensor is easy.
 You simply need to add the PID `27c6:650c` to libfprint.
 I have submitted the [patch](fingerprint/0001-goodixmoc-Add-PID-0x650C.patch) to upstream and it has been [merged](https://gitlab.freedesktop.org/libfprint/libfprint/-/merge_requests/470).

-For now, you need to build libfprint from the latest source, or install [libfprint-git](https://aur.archlinux.org/packages/libfprint-git) if you're on Arch.
+For now, you need to build libfprint from the latest source.
 Once a new version of libfprint is released, it should work out of the box.

 ## Bass speakers